brandondrew/Unraid-NerdUtilities/README.md

 ##

-NerdTools is the new plugin that allows you to install additional packages in UnRAID easily.
+NerdUtilities aims to allow you to eaisly install additional packages on your Unraid server.

-This project is based on the old NerdPack plugin but has received many improvements and important changes.
-For example the package installation now takes advantage of the benefits of UnRAID 6.11 and install packages in the path /boot/extra and delegating part of the management to the system itself.
+This project is based on the NerdTools plugin but may receive some improvements and important changes.